houkanshan/DianTv2/README.md

 Meteor is not good.
 So it comes.

-django, spine, less, handlebars, jquery and ??
+django, spine, requirejs, less, handlebars, jquery and ??

 (django-piston is dead)